 All musical instruments need to be tuned on a regular basis.
-This is true for guitars, but also for pianos, harps, violins, etc..
-Every single guitar string is under a certain tension that ranges from 6 to 10 kg (pounds?), and that energy tends to dissipate over time, making the guitar out of tune.
+This is true for guitars, but also for pianos, harps, violins, etc. Every single guitar string is under a tension that ranges from 15 to 20 pounds, and that energy tends to dissipate over time, making the guitar out of tune.

 A440 is a reference pitch used by all musicians and available on all tuners.
 It is also the note given by most tuning forks when they’re hit and start to ring.

 To tune a guitar string with such a reference, you have to turn the corresponding mechanic (the knob in which the string is eventually wrapped at the top of the neck) so that the note A on the string matches the external reference.
-This might be hard to do when starting out, this is why I would advise to consider getting a tuner.
-But it is important to understand the process.
+This might be hard to do when starting out, this is why I would advise getting a tuner instead.
+But it is a process worth understanding.

 A guitar’s strings